 Restructuring provisions arise from a number of projects across the Group.
-These include plans to optimise production, sales and administration structures, mainly in EMENA and AMS.
+These include plans to optimise production, sales and administration structures, mainly in the geographies EMENA (in 2017, mainly related to Nestlé Skin Health) and AMS (in 2017, mainly in USA).
 Restructuring provisions are expected to result in future cash outflows when implementing the plans (usually over the following two to three years).